Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Introduction

 \begin{remark} Theorem~\ref{thm:main} should be viewed as a structural reduction.
 It does not claim a closed formula for $\varepsilon(k)$, nor does it assert that $\varepsilon(k)$ is nontrivial.
-Kameko's result shows that the $2$--local homotopy type of $\mathcal{G}_k(\G)$ depends on $k\bmod 4$ through the $2$--primary order of the Samelson product $\langle i_3,1\rangle$ \cite{KishimotoTheriaultTsutayaG2,KamekoG2gauge}.
+Kameko's calculation shows that the $2$--primary order of $\langle i_3,1\rangle$ is $8$, while the $2$--local homotopy classification of the gauge groups is indexed by $(k,8)$ \cite[Proposition~1.2 and Proposition~1.3]{KamekoG2gauge}.
 It is therefore natural to expect that $\varepsilon(k)$ is governed by the same $2$--primary data.

-In fact, we prove (Lemma~\ref{lem:epsilon-mod4}) that, $2$--locally, the scalar $\varepsilon(k)$ depends only on the residue class of $k$ modulo $4$, and moreover $\varepsilon(k)=0$ whenever $4\mid k$ (Corollary~\ref{cor:epsilon-4div}).
-Thus the remaining low-degree problem reduces to determining the two values $\varepsilon(1)$ and $\varepsilon(2)$.
+In fact, we prove (Lemma~\ref{lem:epsilon-mod4}) that, $2$--locally, the scalar $\varepsilon(k)$ depends only on the residue class of $k$ modulo $8$, and moreover $\varepsilon(k)=0$ whenever $8\mid k$ (Corollary~\ref{cor:epsilon-4div}).
+Thus the argument given here reduces the remaining low-degree problem to determining the seven values $\varepsilon(1),\ldots,\varepsilon(7)$.
+Although Kameko's classification identifies the $2$--local homotopy types of the gauge groups by the invariant $(k,8)$, the proof below uses the stronger condition that the connecting maps agree, namely congruence modulo $8$.
+Any further reduction among these residue classes would require an additional fibrewise comparison argument, which we do not establish here.

 Determining these values explicitly would require a more detailed understanding of $H^*(\Omega^3_0\G)$ and of the induced map of the connecting map $\partial_k$ on mod~$2$ cohomology, and we leave this as a natural problem for future work. \end{remark}